mahmoudimus/ac/docs/public/concepts/styling-with-aui.md

 The Atlassian User Interface Library (AUI) is the framework that Atlassian uses to build our products.
 AUI is a library of Javascript, CSS, templates and other resources you can include in your projects.
-Building a user interface with AUI automatically ensures your add-on will match its target applications user interface.
+Building a user interface with AUI automatically ensures your add-on will match its target application's user interface.

 Because style properties from the parent page don't cascade down to your add-on's iframe, you'll need to control your page's design to match the parent.
 Using the AUI flat-pack